CurveBending/CurveBending.github.io/resource.md

 #### Personal Development

-- Man's Search For Meaning by Victor Franks
+- Man's Search For Meaning by Victor Frankl
 - Getting More by Stuart Diamond
 - The Lion Tracker's Guide to Life by Boyd Varty
 - Clear Thinking by Shane Parrish